Frequently Asked Questions

 What is the resident's stipend and benefit package?

 PGY1 resident salary is annually $50,000 and PGY2 resident salary is annually $52,000.
 Residents are paid monthly.
-Residents may also moonlight for pharmacist salary, but are restricted to approval by residency preceptors and program directors.
+Residents may also moonlight for pharmacist salary, but are restricted to approval by program directors and preceptors.

 Pharmacy residents are eligible to receive the following benefits: